jkanyaris/one-click-hugo-cms/site/content/products/_index.md

       the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
+      Ekodada is the place to go if you want the best quality and value for money.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
 pricing: